-By Little Sister Deborah Vogt
+Written by Little Sister Deborah Vogt

-For Big Sister Naomi Vogt
+Performed by Big Sister Naomi Vogt

 WINNER: CULTCHIVATING THE FRINGE AWARD